nedbat/pyhurry/index.rst

 On the other hand, Python in a Hurry won't do everything:

-    * it will not be complete, showing Python esoterica that will slow down your learning, or
+    * it will not be exhaustive, showing Python esoterica that will slow down your learning, and

-    * it will not give you a deep understanding of the subtleties of Python, or
+    * it will not give you a deep understanding of the subtleties of Python, and

-    * it will not try to convince you that Python is the best, or even a good, programming language (though it is!), or
+    * it will not try to convince you that Python is the best, or even a good, programming language (though it is!), and

     * it will not waste your time.